What Conditions Make Greenville, IL Perfect for Mosquitoes?

 Mosquitoes hibernate during the winter but thrive in hot weather.
 Typically, mosquito season begins when temperatures reach or exceed 50° F. On average in Greenville, IL, temperatures exceed 50° F for an extended period between April and October.
-These conditions are perfect for mosquitoes to exist in, making infestations a common occurrence in the area.
+These conditions are perfect for mosquitoes to exist, making infestations a common occurrence in the area.

-It is also important to know that as the temperature increases, as does the risk of mosquito infestation.
+It is also important to know that as the temperature increases, so does the risk of mosquito infestation.
 This means that mosquitos are most prevalent in the hottest summer months, which in Greenville, IL are July and August.
 Pest control services are therefore most advisable during these high-risk months.

 Rain Fall and Water

-Many types of mosquitos breed and lay their eggs in standing water and some eggs only hatch once water reaches them.
-In Greenville, IL approximately 40 inches of rain falls each year and the months of July and August experience the highest rates of rainfall.
+Many types of mosquitos breed and lay their eggs in standing water and some eggs only hatch once the water reaches them.
+In Greenville, IL approximately 40 inches of rain falls each year, and the months of July and August experience the highest rates of rainfall.
 These rain showers often leave standing water that can attract mosquitoes.

 High temperatures and rainfall in the summer months make the conditions in Greenville, IL perfect for mosquitoes to live and breed in.
 Therefore, it is important to reduce or eliminate stagnant water left behind by rain showers.
-Gutters, birdbaths, ponds, pools, and buckets are all examples of areas where standing water can collect in your yard and these areas should be monitored and any water should be regularly changed.
+Gutters, birdbaths, ponds, pools, and buckets are all examples of areas where standing water can collect in your yard these areas should be monitored and any water should be regularly changed.